s60sc/ESP32_VoiceChanger/README.md

 Biquad filters can also be cascaded to accentuate a particular effect.
 For more detail on biquad filters see eg. https://arachnoid.com/BiQuadDesigner/index.html

+## Web page controller

 Control buttons:
 * Save: save current configuration to storage
-* Record: save microphone input to PSRAM (up to 60 secs at 16kHz) without filtering, but with Preamp Gain applied
+* Record: save microphone input to PSRAM (up to 60 secs (ESP32) / 180 secs (ESP32S3) at 16kHz) without filtering, but with Preamp Gain applied
 * Play: play recording currently in PSRAM using current filter settings
 * Stop: stop current activity
-* Output: download current recording using current filtering to browser as file named `Audio.wav`
+* Output: download current recording using current filtering to browser as file named `VoiceChanger.wav`
 * PassThru: microphone input filtered and output to speaker directly

 As the recorded data is not filtered it can be replayed with different filter configurations to find the best filter combination and settings.